felipealfonsog/TermNotes/README.md

 By the way, we had some hurdles along the way.
 Homebrew didn't accept our project, but screw it! 😄 We persevered and made it happen, developing an easy-to-use installer with some cool ASCII ART!

+#### To Install it:
 To install Term-Notes, simply run the installer script available [here](https://github.com/felipealfonsog/TermNotes/blob/main/installer.sh).

-Please note that if you encounter any issues or have suggestions, feel free to raise an issue on the [TermNotes repository](https://github.com/felipealfonsog/TermNotes).
+Please note that if you encounter any issues or have suggestions, feel free to raise an issue on the [TermNotes repository](https://github.com/felipealfonsog/TermNotes/issues).
 Your feedback is invaluable!

 🌈 Thank you for joining me on this journey, and I hope Term-Notes brings value to your workflow.
 Let's continue making technology accessible and enjoyable for everyone! 🤖💙

 ## Installation
 ### Via AUR using YAY